fe-sak/fe-sak/README.md

 ### Hello!
 I'm Felipe 👋

-After working in the aerospace industry, where I had the opportunity to develop electrical solutions for aircrafts, I finally found my passion in software development.
+After working in the aerospace industry, where I had the opportunity to develop electrical solutions for aircraft, I finally found my passion in software development.

 Since then, my life changed completely!
 Everyday I wake up grateful for the opportunity to learn more about IT and to meet new people from this amazing community 	:heart: